Paper cup: Paper vs plastic

 A life cycle inventory of a comparison of paper vs plastic cups shows environmental effects of both with no clear winner.

 Polyethylene (PE) is a petroleum-based coating on paper cups that can slow down the process of biodegrading of the paper it coats.

 Polylactic acid (PLA) is a biodegradable bio-plastic coating used on some paper cups.
 PLA is a renewable resource and is certified compostable in industrial composting facilities, which means that when it biodegrades, it does not leave behind any toxic residues.
 Although PLA-lined cups are the only paper cups which can be composted fully, they can contaminate the waste stream, reportedly making other recycled plastics unsaleable.

-Prior to 2012, paper cups can only be recycled at a specialised treatment facility regardless of the lining.
+Before 2012, paper cups could only be recycled at a specialized treatment facility regardless of the lining.

 A number of cities – including Portland, Oregon — have banned XPS foam cups in take-out and fast food restaurants.

 Emissions

-A study of one paper coffee cup with sleeve (16 ounce) shows that the CO2 emissions is about 0.253 kilogram per cup with sleeve – including paper from trees, materials, production and shipping.
+A study of one paper coffee cup with sleeve (16 ounce / 500 ml) shows that the level of CO2 emissions is about 0.253 kilogram per cup with sleeve – including paper from trees, materials, production, and shipping.